sebastian-dv/CSE-151A-Project/README.md

    2. To do the data preprocessing, we tried to check how big our data is, if the dataset is too small, we will try to replace the null with 0 or another integer value; while if the dataset is big enough, we will drop the null without replacement.
       By applying ```print("Number of observations:", len(df))``` and ```df.shape```, It turns out we got a big data set with shape (9105, 22), so we just dropped the null values.
    3. After that, by looking at the dataset, we need to find the non-numeric data and encode these columns to make the model consistent data type.
    4. We tried to encode all of the categorical data using one-hot encoding, for example, features ```'dzgroup', 'race', 'ca'```.
-And for the binary features for example ```sex```, we manually encoded female to 0, and male to 1;
+And for the binary features for example ```'sex'```, we manually encoded female to 0, and male to 1;
    5. After removing null and encoding, we decided to double-check our value and make sure our dataset was ready to be processed.
-We applied ```heatmap``` to
+We applied ```heatmap``` to observe the simulations
    ##### Relation Simulations
-   1. after
+   1. We had no idea how to choose our target, so we applied a pair plot, however, the plot is huge, and hard to observe the pattern between features
+   2. Then we tried randomly choosing a target: ```'dementia'```, and applied Parallel Coordinates Plot, the result shows there is just one feature that has a strong relationship with ```'dementia'```, Since that, we think use multiple features to predict ```'dementia'``` is not going to meaningful, so we decide to try other features.
+   3. We also tried plot features ```'age'``` and ```'diabetes'``` using Multiple Line Plots, it turns out the plot is hard to observe as well.
+For the Multiple Line Plots, we also tried to plog the feature ```'hrt'``` and ```'ph'```, but the result looks the same, and still hard to observe the patterns.
+   4. So we were trying to do the observation using other clear models.
+   5. First of all, we tried to find which feature has the most useful data, so we applied a heatmap, it turns out our feature is good enough to be processed.
+   6.
  ##### Model 1:
  ##### Model 2:
  sequential model, 5 layers NN, tuner,